legendsovermyths/beyondbig-o/_posts/2025-08-20-string-search-steroids-fuzzy-matching.md

 We explored **trees** (tries), **graphs** (Aho-Corasick automata), and **mathematics** (signal processing).
 Each taught us something different about algorithmic thinking.
 And let's take a moment to appreciate that we did the string pattern matching in frequency domain.

-What I want you to take it away from this is how very similar looking problems can have very very different optimum solutions.
-And we might need to take completely different approach to solve each of them, maybe even go out of our way a little bit.
+What I want you to take away from this is how very similar looking problems can have extremely different optimal solutions.
+And we might need to take completely different approaches to solve each of them, maybe even go out of our way a little bit.

 Thanks for reading!
 I hope you've learned something new and caught a glimpse of how trees, graphs, and math can solve problems in unexpected ways.
 The next time you hit a wall, don't just code harder—think differently!